SDavidson1177/baton/readme.md

 **Important**: As of the time of writing, it is important that you set the timeout height to "0-0".
 This effectively ignores packet timeouts.
 The timeout feature is not fully functional with multihop IBC yet.

-You can then query the account balance on chain2 using the following command (make sure you are now in chain2's container):
+You can then query the account balance on chain2 using the following command (make sure you are now in chain2's bash):

 ```Bash
 batond query bank balances <account on chain2>